sorin-sabo/django-password-policies-iplweb/docs/api/password_policies.context_processors.rst

 Context processors
 ==================

-``django-password-policies`` provides a context processor that adds password related variables to a context:
+``django-password-policies-iplweb`` provides a context processor that adds password related variables to a context:

 .. automodule:: password_policies.context_processors